nsylva/understanding-user-behavior/README.md

-# Project 3: Understanding User Behavior
+# W205 - Data Engineering - Project 3: Understanding User Behavior

-Submitted By: Nick Sylva 12/10/2019
+By: Nick Sylva

 ## Summary

-This repository provides a detailed demonstration of how to spin up a simple data pipeline for the purpose of answering business questions about user behavior for our trade-based fantasy game.
+This repository provides a detailed demonstration of how to spin up a simple data pipeline for the purpose of answering business questions about user behavior for an imagined trade-based fantasy game.
 The topics demonstrated consist of the following:

-1. Spinning Up the API and Pipeline
+1. Spinning Up an API and Pipeline
 2. Building the Trade Engine API Using Flask
 3. Keeping Track of Player States Using Redis
 4. Logging Events to Kafka